jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

 ### Example B: Rolling Back a Bad Merge

 Let's say we've merged some changes from a branch.
-If our correspondent worked alongside master for quite some time and never [cleaned up](http://blog.steveklabnik.com/posts/2012-11-08-how-to-squash-commits-in-a-github-pull-request) his or her changes, we could be dealing with a messy rollback.
+If our correspondent worked alongside main for quite some time and never [cleaned up](http://blog.steveklabnik.com/posts/2012-11-08-how-to-squash-commits-in-a-github-pull-request) his or her changes, we could be dealing with a messy rollback.
 Let's see how we would resolve this issue using the reflog.

     $ git merge my-awesome-branch
     Updating d9b0af2..29ef6ec